coop-rs/allow/README.md

 below).
 Those macros don't take any attribute parameters.
 They inject `#[allow(lint-name-here)]` in front of your code.

-You can import same macros as many times under as many names you need, for example:
+You can import same macros as many times under as many names you need.
+For example:

 - `use allow::anonymous_parameters as allow_anonymous_params_legacy;`
 - `use allow::rustdoc_missing_doc_code_examples as allow_rustdoc_examples_linked;`